 The entrance exam is a basic writing and reading comprehension test that is job specific.
 To proceed to the next evaluation phase, each applicant must score a 70% or better on the test.

 (2) Physical Agility Test

 Applicants will be required to complete a test measuring general physical ability.

 General physical ability is tested in order to determine readiness to perform the strenuous and critical physical tasks of the job.

 Six specific and different areas of physical fitness will be tested to determine an applicant’s capability to do the job.
 They include:

 Measurement of physical fitness

-There are three (3) physical fitness tests that will be given in one day as a battery of tests (there will be rest periods between each test).
+There are five (5) physical fitness tests that will be given in one day as a battery of tests (there will be rest periods between each test).

 The Physical Fitness Test standards are as follows and an applicant must pass each test prior to moving to the next phase of the hiring process.

-Each applicant that has passed the prior phases will be provided with a background check packet.
+Each applicant that has passed the prior phases will be given instructions for completing a background packet.
 Each applicant will be required to complete the packet and return it to the police department prior to the deadline date issued by the department.
 The Police Department will conduct a thorough background investigation.
 All information will be confirmed.
 Omissions or falsifications are grounds for rejection.